sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/exercises/terminal/files.md

 4. Copy ```folder-a``` with all the files and name it ```folder-b```.
 Use the ```cp``` command.

-Tip, you can read manpages online with your screenreader instead of in the terminal.
+Tip, you can read manpages online with your screen reader instead of in the terminal.

 Good luck.